Absolute Beginners Bonnaroo Survival Guide

 Bedding – A comfortable pillow, and both light and heavier blankets are essential.
 I know I said it is miserably hot in Tennessee in June, but every once in a while, we have a cool evening and a decent blanket.
 I recommend you use your sleep set up a few times before Bonnaroo to test what you like and what you don’t.
 Bonus points for testing it outside.

 Decor – You want your camp to be awesome and easy to find.
 There will be a sea of Coleman tents and blue EZ up awnings, you need to do something to make yours stand out.
 Otherwise you will be stuck wandering around the campground at 4am trying to find your stuff when all you really want to do is sleep.
-Tapestries, Totems, and Signs all help identify campsites.
+Tapestries, Totems (be sure to check the rules), and Flags all help identify campsites.
 Some people buy balloons too.

 Cooking – For me a Camp Stove, cook ware, and dishes are more than enough.
 I prepare breakfast and lunch at the campground and the rest of my food is purchased inside Centeroo.